Alese4ka/rsschool-cv-delete/cv.md

 My English level is _Pre-intermediate._

-I gratuated courses in Streamline and english-tochka.ru
+I gratuated two courses in Streamline and one course in english-tochka.ru